vaiosstyl/bibook/bibook/retrieval/blast.md

 - $S$ is the alignment score, calculated from the selected scoring matrix and the alignment of residues.
 It accounts for the sum of substitution and gap scores for the aligned residues.

 The E-value is directly proportional to the search space size (m × n) and inversely proportional to the exponential function of the alignment score (S).
 Consequently, larger databases provide more opportunities for chance alignments, resulting in higher E-values (indicating weaker statistical significance) for the same level of sequence similarity.

+## The FASTA Format

+BLAST is using FASTA format as input format for its databases and queries.
+The FASTA format is a widely adopted standard for representing nucleotide and protein sequences in bioinformatics.
+Developed in the 1980s for the FASTA sequence alignment software, it has since become a versatile and essential format for storing and sharing sequence data.
+The FASTA format consists of two key components:

+1. **Header Line:** Each sequence begins with a header line, which starts with a greater-than symbol (`>`).
+The text following this symbol provides a description of the sequence.
+This description often includes information such as a unique identifier (e.g., accession number), the source organism, and other metadata.
+For example:

+1. **Header Line:** Each sequence begins with a header line, which starts with a greater-than symbol (`>`).
+The text following this symbol provides a description of the sequence.
+This description often includes information such as a unique identifier (e.g., accession number), the source organism, and other metadata.
+For example:
+`>sp|P12345|PROT_HUMAN Human Protein Name [Homo sapiens]`
+In this example, "sp" indicates the Swiss-Prot database, "P12345" is the accession number, "PROT_HUMAN" is the unique identifier, and additional information follows.

+2. **Sequence Lines:** Below the header line, the sequence data is written as plain text.
+For nucleotide sequences, this consists of a string of the bases A, C, G, and T (or U for RNA).
+For protein sequences, it consists of a string of the standard 20 amino acid single-letter codes.
+The sequence can be broken into multiple lines, making it easier to read and process:
+`ATGCGTACGTGACGT
+CGTGAGCTAGTCAGT`

+These sequence lines represent the data to be analyzed and compared.

+### Usage and Applications
+The FASTA format's simplicity and clarity make it ideal for storing and sharing sequence data.
+It is supported by most bioinformatics tools, including alignment algorithms, database search tools, and genome browsers.
+Additionally, the format is highly adaptable, allowing for easy conversion to and from other sequence formats.

+FASTA files can contain multiple sequences, each represented by its own header and sequence lines, making them an efficient way to store large datasets.
+They are used in bioinformatics pipelines, providing a way to manage and share sequence information.
+Note, however, that FASTA is not a well defined format, and there are multiple variant in how both headers and sequence lines should be formated.